Documentation

 - Trend Analysis: Historical comparison of numeric statistics over time

-- Schema Change Tracking: Automatic detection of schema shifts with before/after comparison
+- Schema change tracking: Automatic detection of schema shifts with before/after comparison

 Dashboard and Reporting